 Related Law & Policy:

-The purpose of this policy is to establish a University Vehicle Accident Review Committee (Committee) to evaluate each accident involving an Employee-Operated Vehicle (EOV).
+The purpose of this policy is to establish a University Vehicle Accident Review Committee (Committee) to evaluate each accident involving a State-Operated Vehicle (SOV).
 As a result of the review process, each accident will be deemed “Preventable,” “Not Preventable,” or an “Incident” pursuant to the definitions provided by the Department of State Police.
 Preventable accidents may result in disciplinary action and/or financial responsibility for the driver.

-The Committee shall be comprised of at least three members of the University community, which will include the Director of the Office of Risk Management as the Chairperson.
-The remaining members will be appointed by the Senior Vice President.
+The Committee shall be comprised of at least three members of the University community, which will include the Director, Office of Risk Management as the Chairperson.
+The remaining members will be appointed by the Assistant Vice President of Safety, Emergency and Enterprise Risk Management.
 The Committee will meet quarterly, or as needed, to evaluate each accident recommended for review.

-Employee-operated vehicles (EOVs) – For purposes of this policy, EOVs are automobiles owned, rented or leased by the University for use by employees in conducting official, authorized University business.
-This definiton does not include the personal vehicles of individual Mason employees.
+State-Operated Vehicles (SOVs) – For purposes of this policy, SOVs are any motor vehicles or trailers licensed for highway use, owned or leased by the University from the Commonwealth’s Department of General Services and motor vehicles that are rented from rental car companies by drivers traveling on official, authorized University business.
+This definition does not include the personal vehicles of individual Mason operators.

 Vehicle accidents will be classified into the following categories: